JiayiJi/Jiayi/README.md

         - `devtools::install_github('rstudio/blogdown')`
         - `blogdown::install_hugo()`
-            - only need to do this once, but...
+            - only need to do this once, but
             - might need to, occasionally but not initially, run `blogdown::update_hugo()`
         - `blogdown::new_site(theme = "gcushen/hugo-academic")`
             - must be a completely empty directory except for .Rproj file